 Establishing clear communication norms with your sales reps so they know the best way to get ahold of you and one another via the proper channels.

-According to HubSpot Senior Sales Manager Tiki Biswal, consistent schedules and routines are essential for managing effective remote sales reps.
+According to HubSpot Senior Sales Manager Tiki Biswal, consistent schedules and routines are essential for managing a virtual sales team.
 He says,

 "If you don’t have regularly scheduled one-on-one’s, deal reviews, and coffee chats, it will be hard to ensure that your remote reps are getting the time and attention they need.
 I recommend setting a regular schedule for these events to keep in communication.

 One hack that I used with one of my remote reps — I would let him know whenever I was commuting to and from work, and make myself available for a phone call.
 That created an additional hour and a half per day that my remote rep had my undivided attention."

 As you build a virtual sales team, you'll want to determine an appropriate cadence of check-ins and reviews to accommodate the challenges of virtual selling.
 Be as consistent as possible to provide support to virtual reps when needed.